JMS Sink Connector for Confluent Platform

 confluent connect plugin install confluentinc/kafka-connect-jms-sink:latest

-4. Download the activemq-all jar and copy it into the JMS Sink connector’s plugin folder.
-This needs to be done on every Connect worker node and the workers must be restarted to pick up the client jar.
+4. Download the activemq-all JAR and copy it into the JMS Sink connector’s plugin folder.
+This needs to be done on every Connect worker node and you must restart the workers pick up the client JAR.

 5. Start Confluent Platform using the confluent local command.